How Service Dogs For Depression Can Help People

 Understanding how a service dog for depression is used includes learning what a service dog is and how to get one.

-What is a service dog for depression?
+What is a service dog?

 Service dogs are often incorrectly referred to as therapy dogs or emotional support animals (ESAs).
 A service dog is required to meet certification standards set by the Americans with Disabilities Act (ADA), whereas therapy dogs and emotional support animals are not required to meet the ADA's certification standards and are not granted public access rights under the ADA or Air Carrier Access Act (ACAA)

-A service dog trained for aid in one or more tasks is allowed to enter non-pet-friendly businesses, per the ADA.
+A service dog trained to aid in one or more tasks is allowed to enter non-pet-friendly businesses, per the ADA.
 Some dogs wear a service vest for easy identification, but are not required to do so.
 Service dogs provide support in public and at home for those with a disability.
 Disabilities can be psychological, developmental, physical, auditory, visual, or intellectual.

 Psychiatric service dogs are not the same as emotional support animals.
 Psychiatric service dogs perform physical tasks and are trained for public access and obedience.
 ESAs are not required to be trained in these areas and are not listed in the ADA nor permitted public access.
 ESAs are only listed under the Fair Housing Act (FHA) and can reside in non-pet-friendly housing without a pet fee or penalty.